gares/vscoq-language-server/README.md

 ### Status

-This software is being actively developed and should not be used yet by the the public
+This software is being actively developed and should not be used by the the public.

 ### Running

 The coq and vscoq submodules point to versions which are know to work.